teresamadridejos/slack-clone/README.md

   git commit -m "Your commit message" git push
   ```
-2. **You do not have permission to push to the repository:** If you have cloned the repository directly from the main Ironhack repository without making a *Fork* first, you do not have write access to the repository.
+2. **You do not have permission to push to the repository:** If you have cloned the repository directly from our bootcamp repository without making a *Fork* first, you do not have write access to the repository.
 To check which remote repository you have cloned, run the following terminal command from the project folder:
   ```bash
   git remote -v
   ```
-If the link shown is the same as the main Ironhack repository, you will need to fork the repository to your GitHub account first and then clone your fork to your local machine to be able to push the changes.
+If the link shown is the same as the bootcamp repository, you will need to fork the repository to your GitHub account first and then clone your fork to your local machine to be able to push the changes.

 **Note**: You should make a copy of your local code to avoid losing it in the process.